egberts/egberts.github.io-src/content/articles/fail2ban-commands.md

 ```

 The IP 121.169.192.227 is trying to bruteforce its way in (well known malicious IP).
-We’ll try to make their life a bit more difficult: Make a file in
+Let us try to make their life a bit more difficult: Make a file in
 your `/etc/fail2ban/filter.d/phpmyadmin.local`, and insert:

 ```ini